Sticky Posts in WordPress: Complete Guide for Beginners

 The old post is sticky

-Sticky Menu (or Anything!) on Scroll is a more comprehensive sticky plugin focusing on menu items.
-This is a great way always to keep the menu on your visitor’s screen.
+Sticky Menu & Sticky Header is a more comprehensive sticky plugin focusing on menu items.
+The plugin can make almost anything sticky: headers, menus, widgets, logos, and call to action.
+This is a great way to always keep the menu on your visitor’s screen.
 This saves them valuable time if they don’t have to scroll back up a page to get to the menu.

 Sticky Menu & Sticky Header